agmalpartida/brand/content/posts/Keycloak/index.md

 authentication flows

     Authentication flows are work flows a user must perform when interacting with certain aspects of the system.
 A login flow can define what credential types are required.
 A registration flow defines what profile information a user must enter and whether something like reCAPTCHA must be used to filter out bots.
 Credential reset flow defines what actions a user must do before they can reset their password.

+---
+Set Up a Realm

+    In the Keycloak admin console, log in with the default administrator credentials (admin/admin).
+    Create a new realm for your application by clicking on “Add Realm” and provide a unique name for your realm.
+    Configure the realm settings, such as token lifespan, SSO settings, etc., according to your application’s requirements.

+Create a Client for Your Application

+    Inside your realm, navigate to the “Clients” section and click on “Create” to add a new client.
+    Provide a unique client ID and choose “confidential” as the client’s access type.
+    Configure the allowed redirect URLs, web origins, and base URL for your application.

+Define User Roles

+    In the Keycloak admin console, go to the “Roles” section and create roles that correspond to different levels of access within your application.
+    For each role, specify the permissions it grants to users.

+Integrate Keycloak with Your Application

+    Add the Keycloak JavaScript adapter to your frontend application by including the Keycloak JavaScript library in your HTML files.
+    Configure the adapter with your client ID and Keycloak server URL.
+    Initialize the Keycloak adapter in your application to handle authentication and session management.

+Implement Login and Logout Functionality

+    Create a login button in your application that redirects users to the Keycloak login page.
+    Handle the authentication callback from Keycloak and set up the user session in your application after successful login.
+    Implement a logout mechanism that redirects users to the Keycloak logout page to terminate their session.

+Secure Resources Based on User Roles

+    Use the Keycloak adapter to enforce role-based access control for your application’s resources.
+    Protect specific endpoints or components by checking the user’s assigned roles before granting access.

+Enable Single Sign-On (SSO)

+    In the Keycloak admin console, go to the “Realm Settings” and enable Single Sign-On (SSO) for your realm.
+    Configure your applications to participate in the SSO realm to enable users to log in once and access multiple applications seamlessly.

+Customize the Login and Registration Flow (Optional)

+    Customize the Keycloak login and registration themes to match your application’s branding and user experience.
+    Add your own logo, colors, and styles to create a cohesive user interface.

+Connect 3rd party with Keycloak

+we’ll see how we use Keycloak for Authentication and Authorization.
+Below are the steps we keep in mind when we deal with keycloak.

+Flow Diagram Steps:

+    User Request: A user initiates a request to access data or perform an action in the frontend application, which sends a request to the Hasura GraphQL API.
+    Hasura GraphQL API: Hasura receives the GraphQL request from the frontend and processes it.
+    Auth Webhook Check:

+Before processing the request, Hasura checks for the presence of an Authorization header containing a valid JWT token.
+If the token is not present or invalid, Hasura redirects the user to Keycloak for authentication.

+    Keycloak Authentication:

+The user is redirected to the Keycloak login page to enter their credentials.
+After successful authentication, Keycloak generates a JWT access token.

+    JWT Token Exchange:

+Keycloak sends the JWT access token back to the frontend application.

+    Frontend Request with JWT:

+The frontend includes the JWT access token in the Authorization header and re-sends the original request to the Hasura GraphQL API.

+    Hasura Auth Webhook:

+Hasura forwards the request to the Auth Webhook, passing the JWT token in the request header.

+    Auth Webhook Validation:

+The Auth Webhook receives the request and validates the JWT token by sending it to Keycloak’s token validation endpoint.

+    Token Validation with Keycloak:

+The Auth Webhook sends the JWT token to Keycloak for validation.
+Keycloak responds with the token status (active or inactive).

+    Extract Roles:

+If the token is active, the Auth Webhook extracts the user’s roles from the JWT token.

+    Authorize Request:

+The Auth Webhook responds to Hasura with the user’s roles, which include the necessary permissions for the requested action.

+    Hasura Authorization:

+Hasura receives the roles from the Auth Webhook and validates the user’s permissions against the requested action.

+    Request Fulfillment:

+If the user is authorized, Hasura processes the original request and retrieves data or performs the action requested.

+    Response to Frontend:

+Hasura sends the response back to the frontend application with the requested data or action result.

+    User Interaction:

+The frontend application displays the data or action result to the user.

+This flow diagram outlines the process of how user requests are fulfilled with an authorization layer connecting Hasura and Keycloak.